LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 }
 ```

-As you can see, we launch `Gate::define()` only on those permissions that are assigned to the `role_id` of the logged in user.
+As you can see, we launch `Gate::define()` only on those permissions that are assigned to the `role_id` of the logged-in user.
 For other permissions, the Gate will not be defined, so it will return `false` when checking for that permission.

 We register our middleware to run in the `api` group.